When do you need landlord insurance?

 Long-term rental properties

-When your investment property is used by a tenant as their permanent residence, you may find Landlord Insurance useful.
-For more info, check out our guide to Landlord Insurance.
+When a tenant uses your investment property as their permanent residence, you may find landlord insurance helpful.
+For more info, check out our guide to landlord insurance.

 Short-term rental properties